kirthevasank/nasbot/README.md

 evaluates a network `nn` and returns the validation score.
 NASBOT will *maximise* this score - hence, (for example) you can return the accuracy for classification problems and the negative MSE for regression problems.
+The `qinfo` argument is used to pass other ancillary information that may be required to conduct the evaluation (e.g. GPU ID).

 You can follow the examples in [`demos/mlp_function_caller.py`](https://github.com/kirthevasank/nasbot/blob/master/demos/mlp_function_caller.py) and [`demos/cnn_function_caller.py`](https://github.com/kirthevasank/nasbot/blob/master/demos/cnn_function_caller.py)